 With the aid of speech analytics solutions, all of these processes are carried out at a higher speed and at a more sophisticated level than by any human-powered data mining system.

 In fact, in the context of a modern-day front office, the manual collection and analysis of information are hardly imaginable.
 This antiquated approach would certainly require the mobilization of significant human and financial resources, making the process terribly cost-inefficient.
+Call analytics benefits, on the other hand, are too compelling.

 Speech Recognition and Transcription